K-PaaS/application-platform-guide-eng/user_guide/development_application/php.md

 ## <div id='2.4'>  2.4.
 Deployment

 This is for installing sample applications on development platforms.
-Describes the proactive operations for using CF PUSH command and the operations for creating and connecting services.
+Describes the proactive operations for using the CF PUSH command and the operations for creating and connecting services.

 1)	Create ./manifest.yml
--	When cf push command is used, the manifest.yml of the current directory will be refered when processing deployment.
+-	When the cf push command is used, the manifest.yml of the current directory will be referred to when processing deployment.

         ---
         applications: